rabbitmq/cluster-operator/docs/examples/tls/README.md

 # TLS Example

 This example demonstrates how to [enable TLS in RabbitMQ](https://www.rabbitmq.com/ssl.html) deployed on Kubernetes with this Operator.
-It is recommended to get familiar at least with the basics of [TLS setup in RabbitMQ](https://www.rabbitmq.com/ssl.html).
+It is recommended to get familiar at least with the basics of [TLS setup in RabbitMQ](https://www.rabbitmq.com/ssl.html) before going over this example.
+TLS has multiple moving parts and concepts involved.
+Successful TLS connections require sufficient and compatible configuration on **both server and client sides**, and understanding the terminology used would help a lot.

 ## Specifying Server Certificate and Key